| +Home | Museum | Wanted | Specs | Previous | Next |

 results for multiplication and division operations.

-Compet 20's Unusual Multiplication Display (1234 X 5678 entered) The multiply operation on the
+The exhibited Compet 20's Faulty Multiplication Display (1234 X 5678 entered) The exhibited machine has a fault

 is first entered, then the [X] key is pressed.
 A red indicator lights